 (NOTE: The content is “dripped” M-F over 12 weeks, but your access to the course and the community does not expire.

 We Are Ready When You Are

-A new session of Unstuck: The Art of Productivity begins each Monday.
+For the month of August, a new session of Unstuck: The Art of Productivity begins the first Monday of each week.

 UNSTUCK: The Art Of Productivity First Monday

 “UNSTUCK completely rewired my physical and emotional approach to writing.
 It taught me how to set-up an everyday practice that in the long-term will allow me to reach my writing goals without the guilt and drama that used to surround writing for me, and this in itself is a miracle.
 It is the single best investment I could have made to teach myself the tools I need to attain tenure.”